ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ## Part 3: REPL

 A REPL stands for Read, Evaluate, Print, Loop.
 So, that is exactly what we will do!
-This is where our JIT compiler shines, and we will be iteratively improving upon
+This is where our JIT compiler shines, and we will be iteratively improving upon this for our next assignments, too.

 ### Writing the REPL
-With the io library, we can read input from the user.
+With the [io library](https://doc.rust-lang.org/std/io/index.html), we can read input from the user.
 We can then parse the input into an `Expr`, compile it to machine code, and execute it at runtime.
 Finally, we print the result and loop back to reading input from the user again.

 You may want to reuse your `dynasmrt::x64::Assembler` from the previous prompt instead of reinitilizing it each prompt.
+This is not required for now, but will be incredibly useful for the next assignments.
 Below is the same way to execute dynasm code without deconstructing the `Assembler` ops.

 ``` rust
 let start = ops.offset();